Michel Kreek: International career

-Coaching career
+Managerial career

-After retiring, Kreek immediately began his coaching career at Ajax's academy.
+After retiring, Kreek immediately began his managerial career at Ajax's academy.
 He worked in several positions at Ajax' academy until his departure in the summer 2013, where he joined Almere City as U19 manager.
-Beside that, he would also be the head responsible of Almere's academy.
-In the 2015-16 season, Kreek also functioned as assistant coach for the Dutch U-19 national team.
+Beside that, he was also the head responsible of Almere's academy.
+In the 2015-16 season, Kreek also functioned as assistant manager for the Dutch U19 national team.

-In August 2016, Kreek was appointed assistant coach to Frank de Boer at Italian club Inter Milan.
+In August 2016, Kreek was appointed assistant manager to Frank de Boer at Italian club Inter Milan.
 However, de Boer and his staff, including Kreek, were fired in the beginning of November 2016.

-In November 2017, Kreek was named assistant coach to Sarina Wiegman at the Netherlands women's national team.
-In addition to his duties as assistant coach of the Dutch women's team, he was also appointed manager of the U-20 women's team in March 2018.
+In November 2017, Kreek was named assistant manager to Sarina Wiegman at the Netherlands women's national team.
+In addition to his duties as assistant manager of the Dutch women's team, he was also appointed manager of the U20 women's team in March 2018.
 He left the position in July 2019 to re-join Ajax, this time as a youth coordinator.
-In June 2021, he promoted to assistant coach for Jong Ajax under manager Johnny Heitinga.
+In June 2021, he promoted to assistant manager for Jong Ajax under manager Johnny Heitinga.